ev3-js/touch-sensor/Readme.md

 **Returns:** instance of TouchSensor

 ### .value
-Set the touch sensor to mode TOUCH and get a value.
+Get the value of the touch sensor.

 **Returns:** either 0 or 1 to indicate the state of the touch sensor